What is Master Data?

 - Data cleansing

-Finally, once you’ve completed the above steps, you’ll be able to cleanse the data you already have to meet your newly-defined standards, which includes consolidation, de-duplication and so on.
+Finally, once you’ve completed the above steps, you’ll be able to cleanse the data you already have to meet your newly-defined standards, now on an ongoing basis and, crucially as the data is added, which includes consolidation, de-duplication and so on.